Environmentalists warn about water quality on Dublin beaches as Dollymount Strand and Sutton experience sewage pollution.

 Ireland fares well in a European Community (EC) report on Europe’s beaches, particularly beaches on the south and west of the country.
 But Dublin’s beaches do not perform so well.

 Dublin Bay Environmental Group campaigner Karin Dubsky says Dublin Corporation and the County Council are doing great work with litter removal from beaches, but water quality is deteriorating.

-In 1989 Sutton Beach broke the EC maximum levels for sewage pollution, but according to Irish interpretations of EC laws these pollution levels were a one off occasion, and therefore acceptable.
-As result the EC is taking action against Ireland.
+In 1989 Sutton Beach broke the EC maximum levels for sewage pollution, but according to Irish interpretations of EC laws, these pollution levels were a one-off occasion, and therefore acceptable.
+As a result, the EC is taking action against Ireland.